Chefs Notes

 Step 4 - Flatten the Chicken

-The final step to Spatchcock a chicken is to flip it over so the breasts are facing up and push down.
+The final step to spatchcock a chicken is to flip it over so the breasts are facing up and push down.
 There should be a few crunches as the ribs expand.
 With that, you should now have a flattened chicken.
-(My chicken, unfortunately, had a broken leg as you can see. )
+(My chicken, unfortunately, had a broken leg as you can see.)

-Step 5 - Optional
+Step 5 - Optional Rib Removal

-The fifth and final step is completely optional.
-In this step, you flip the chicken back over and run your knife between the rib bones and the breast meat.
-Once the ribs have been loosened you cut them free.
 I prefer not to do this unless I am deboning the whole chicken.
 This will compromise the structure of the chicken causing it to fall apart when flipped on the grill.
 Leaving the rib bones on the chicken will also help protect the breast meat from the direct heat of the flame.

 I don't have a picture of this because I didn't do it.
 However, you can see the rib cage in the picture below.
-If you want to remove the ribs run your knife on the outside of the rib cage, then cut the bones away.
+If you want to remove the ribs, run your knife on the outside of the rib cage, then cut the bones away.

 This is going to take some practice.
 It is going to take a few times for you to get a feel for where to place your knife for the first few cuts, and how to cut through the ball joints.
 Eventually though, after doing this five or six times, this should take you only a few minutes.
 It takes me longer to scrub my cutting board after doing this than it does to actually do it.

 I really cannot stress how valuable a technique this is to master.
 This single technique will change how you grill and even roast chicken forever, I promise.
-Oh, and you can do the same thing to turkey, game hen, or any other poultry.
+If you're looking for great ways to use your spatchcocked bird, try my chicken wings technique or pair it with a good barbecue sauce.

 More Cooking Tips